Chart Color Schemes

 Mawson displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The latest Census evaluated Mawson's dwelling structures as 54.2% houses and 45.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to the Australian Capital Territory's 58.4% houses and 41.7% other dwellings.
-Home ownership in Mawson was 32.9%, with mortgaged dwellings at 30.7% and rented dwellings at 36.4%.
-The median monthly mortgage repayment in Mawson was $2,167, aligning with the Australian Capital Territory average, while the median weekly rent was $400, compared to the Australian Capital Territory's $2,167 and $440 respectively.
-Nationally, Mawson's median monthly mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+In Mawson, as per the latest Census evaluation, 54.2% of dwellings were houses while 45.8% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to the Australian Capital Territory's figures of 58.4% houses and 41.7% other dwellings.
+Home ownership in Mawson stood at 32.9%, with mortgaged properties at 30.7% and rented dwellings at 36.4%.
+The median monthly mortgage repayment in the area was $2,167, aligning with the Australian Capital Territory average, while the median weekly rent was $400 compared to the territory's averages of $2,167 and $440 respectively.
+Nationally, Mawson's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing